QCHR1581/push_swap/README.md

 # push_swap

 The Push Swap project is a very simple and highly straightforward algorithm project where data must be sorted.

 You have at your disposal a set of integer values, 2 stacks, and a set of instructions to manipulate both stacks.
-Your goal is to write a program in C called push_swap which calculates and displays on the standard output the smallest program, made of Push Swap language instructions, that sorts the integers received as arguments.

 ## Operations